fluendo/fluster/README.md

 ### How can I report an issue?

-In case you find any problem or want to report something, don't hesitate to search for similar [issues](https://github.com/fluendo/fluster/issues).
-Only when the issue can't be found, a new one should be created.
+In case you find any problem or want to report something, please search for similar [issues](https://github.com/fluendo/fluster/issues) first.
+If you find none, go ahead to create one.
 Please try to provide as many details and context as possible to help us diagnose it.

 ## License